wilsonliaows/docs/connectors/on-prem-command-line-scripts.md

 <br>Every command returns an exit code.
 A successful command returns a 0, while an unsuccessful one returns a non-zero value that is the error code.

 - **System out**
 <br>System out shows the message that is returned after the command-line script has run.
+The message is restricted by a 50k character limit.